thewooniverse/learning_scripts/AI_studies/practice_projects/tele_gpt/README.md

 7. RAG based on chat history
 8. Clearing chat history
 -- completed above --
-10. VPS hosting and testing.
+10. VPS hosting and testing;
+- Webhooks, reconnects and other concepts.